parsa-epfl/cloudsuite/docs/benchmarks/fb-workload.md

-# Facebook Workload
+# Facebook Workload (fb-oss-performance)

-The bechmark tests maily collects RPS with MediaWiki, the main page is the Barack Obama page from Wikipedia; this is based on the Wikimedia Foundation using it as a benchmark, and finding it fairly representative of Wikipedia.
+The benchmark tests mainly collects RPS with MediaWiki, the main page is the Barack Obama page from Wikipedia; this is based on the Wikimedia Foundation using it as a benchmark, and finding it fairly representative of Wikipedia.
 The benchmarking tool performs a sanity check once the engine and webserver have started accepting traffic to ensure that the framework is sending reasonable responses on the URLs being benchmarked.

-This bechmark configures and runs nginx webserver, siege client, and PHP5/PHP7/HHVM over FastCGI as the server engine.
+This benchmark configures and runs nginx webserver, siege client, and PHP5/PHP7/HHVM over FastCGI as the server engine.

 The script will run 300 warmup requests, then as many requests as possible in 1 minute.